Sahil9446/Myportfolio.github.io/README.md

-CHECK OUT MY PORTFOLIO BY CLICKING ON THE FOLLOWING LINK: https://sahil9446.github.io/Myportfolio.github.io/
+CHECK OUT THE PORTFOLIO BY CLICKING ON THE FOLLOWING LINK: https://sahil9446.github.io/Myportfolio.github.io/

 - Responsive Portfolio Website made with HTML, CSS and JavaScript.
 - Contains animations while scrolling.